 The UCC set minimum standards for design and construction.
 The UCC has adopted the International Code Council Family of Codes.
 For more information on the PA Uniform Construction Code go to: PA L&I Building Code Website

-A building permit is required for all projects involving construction of any type, including the placement of pre-fabricated accessory structures, electrical, plumbing, heat source upgrades, installing an artificial or natural fence, creating a parking space, etc. Review our Permit Application Procedure below for help with applying for building and zoning permits.
+A building permit is required for all projects involving construction of any type, including the placement of pre-fabricated accessory structures, electrical, plumbing, heat source upgrades, installing an artificial or natural fence, creating a parking space, sidewalk replacement, retaining walls, etc. Review our Permit Application Procedure and Building Permit Information for help with applying for building and zoning permits.

 Hiring a Contractor?